 For assessment of each of the six elements of the MEE Framework, 31 criteria have been developed for MEE of tiger Reserves in India.
 Explanatory notes for 'Criteria', wherever needed, have been provided to guide the assessment process.
 Against each 'Criteria' the evaluation team should indicate 'Reference document(s)' and also provide 'Remarks', as appropriate.
 The scores by themselves will not help in providing the complete picture unless supported by considered observations (remarks) that qualify such scores.
 This is very important for the NTCA, the field managers concerned, the future of the tiger and associated species, the local people and ecosystems.
-The Independent MEE Team will also submit a two page note on each site in their cluster describing (a) Management Strengths; (b) Management Weaknesses; and (c) Immediate Actionable Points.
+The Independent MEE Team will also submit a two page note on each site in their cluster describing (a) Strengths; (b) Weaknesses; and (c) Immediate Actionable Points.

-The WII-NTCA MEE team would continue to work on the issue of using 'quantitative' headline indicators based on the experience gained during M-STrIPES implementation.
-Outcomes from the on-going M-STrIPES implementation in tiger reserves will be taken into account appropriately and in cases where these available in order to have more objectivity in the MEE process.
+Outcomes from the on-going M-Stripes implementation in tiger reserves will be taken into account appropriately and in cases where these available in order to have more objectivity in the MEE process.
 The issue of assigning 'differential weightages' to some of the headline indicators including 'normalization' would also be examined by the WII-NTCA-MEE team.

-1. Context
+1. CONTEXT